Lake Bryan, Texas

 Lake Bryan is a census-designated place (CDP) in Brazos County, Texas, United States, situated around a reservoir of the same name managed by Bryan Texas Utilities.
 The population was 2,060 at the 2020 census.
 It is part of the Bryan–College Station metropolitan area.

 Geography

-Lake Bryan is located along the northwest border of Brazos County.
+Lake Bryan is located along the northwestern border of Brazos County.
 It is bordered to the southeast by the city of Bryan and to the northwest by Robertson County.
 U.S. Route 190 forms the northeastern edge of the CDP, leading southeast around Bryan and northwest 13 mi to Hearne.

 According to the United States Census Bureau, the CDP has a total area of 26.4 km2, of which 23.7 sqkm is land and 2.7 sqkm, or 10.15%, is water.

 Demographics

+Lake Bryan first appeared as a census designated place in the 2010 U.S. census.

+2020 census

 As of the 2020 United States census, there were 2,060 people, 426 households, and 301 families residing in the CDP.